-- Recognize the value of interprofessional teams to optimize patient- and family-centered care.
+- Recognize the value of inter-professional teams, care coordination, patient engagement, and enhanced communication to optimize patient- and family-centered care.

 Disclaimer: The Annual Scientific Sessions provides a forum for the open exchange and discussion of research results and scientific advancements in the field of cardiovascular pacing and electrophysiology; however, the Society makes no representation or warranty as to the truth, originality, or accuracy of the information presented at the Annual Scientific Sessions or in materials distributed in connection with them.
 Nor are the views expressed by the individual speakers necessarily the views of the Society.
 The Heart Rhythm Society supports the ACCME’s policy on evidence-based content and encourages faculty to adhere to these standards when planning a presentation.